 Heat Maps, Scroll Maps and User Experience

 Heat maps use colour to represent what data on the page works.
 It will indicate what parts of the page the visitors interacted with by tracking clicks.
 Scroll maps, on the other hand, help with identifying the best page length based on which point the visitor leaves the page.
-Heat maps and scroll maps help us improve the user experience by allowing us to see how users interact with a page and how we can adjust to what works for, well, the user.
+Both help improve the user experience by allowing us to see how users view and interact with a page.
+We can use this data and make adjustments to what works for, well, the user.

 Platforms: HotJar, CrazyEgg, Clicktale, Ptengine

 Using data-driven marketing can be powerful but can also be overwhelming at the same time.
 There are so many tactics out there which can lead to a spaghetti approach; throw a bowl of spaghetti against the wall and see what sticks!
-One critical challenge with this approach is, if you do not set up your tracking properly, you cannot find out what actually worked.
+One critical challenge with this approach is if you don’t set up your tracking properly, you cannot find out what actually worked.

 Effective planning is pivotal in effectively executing any strategy and tactics and understanding the outcomes can help you leverage off of the insights gathered.